 It was a great Floortime session in which the child felt safe enough to interact with Maude and she made him feel safe by not forcing anything or even saying any words.

-Another important part of the Floortime session is tailoring our interactions to the child’s developmental stage.
+Another important part of the Floortime session is tailoring our interactions to where the child is developmentally.
 (Recall the functional emotional developmental capacities from a few weeks ago).
 Note that Maude did not ask the child questions or even use words, which are higher developmental capacities.
 She started at the first capacity, bringing the child into a shared world, engaging the child, and eventually got a back-and-forth non-verbal interaction.

 Floortime not only involves tailoring what we do to the child’s individual differences and developmental level, but we also want to be aware of our own strengths and weaknesses.